DrkWithT/Toy_Json_Parser/README.md

 ### To Do:
  1. Implement JSON data structures!
 (DONE, needs TESTING)
  2. Implement Lexer.
+(WIP...
+TEST)
  3. Implement iterative token parser.
-(Maybe use a stack for tracking nested levels and names.)
+(Must use a stack for tracking nested levels and names.)
- 4. Test run parse result with property tests.
+ 4. Test run parse result and do structure function tests.